JamesGJ5-Learning-To-Code/memory-card/plans.md

 - MemoryGame Component:
     -- DONE Renders a Deck component, passing into it the array of image src's via props -- DONE Renders a CurrentScore component
-    -- Renders a HighScore component
+    -- DONE Renders a HighScore component

 - Deck component:
     -- Renders a Card component for each src in the aforementioned array in the same order as in the array, passing the src into it via props